stonehippo/cc3k_mqtt_pinger/README.md

 ### mqtt_config.h

 You'll need to put your MQTT broker URL, access key, and topic into `src/mqtt_config.h`.
+You can also override the default client name and ping interval.

 ```
 #define MQTT_BROKER "broker.shiftr.io"